peteoyhh/2025Fall_projects/README.md

 **H1:**
 Defensive players, who prioritize winning whenever possible, will achieve higher expected long-term monetary profit than aggressive players, who only win on hands meeting or exceeding a specified fan threshold.

-1. From our results, we found that after 50 trials, the average profit that the defensive players earned was higher than the aggressive players, which proved our hypothesis.
+**Experiment 1 Results (2v2 configuration: 2 test players vs 2 neutral players):**

+1. **Relative Advantage:** The profit comparison plot shows the relative advantage between defensive and aggressive strategies.
+Positive values indicate DEF advantage, negative values indicate AGG advantage.
    ![profit comparison](plots/experiment_1/profit_comparison.png)

-2. Our simulation results clearly indicate that the defensive strategy is more successful in achieving victory.
+2. **Win Rate:** Our simulation results clearly indicate that the defensive strategy is more successful in achieving victory.
 We found that the win rate for defensive players was significantly higher than that of aggressive players.
 In this simulated environment, adopting a defensive approach (focusing on stability and minimizing risk) strongly correlated with a higher frequency of winning rounds.
-While defensive players won more often, the advantage largely disappeared when analyzing total earnings.
-Despite the considerable difference in win rate, the difference in total profit between the two player types was marginal.
-This suggests that while aggressive players win less frequently, they have a higher probability of achieving high-scoring, high-Fan hands when they do win.
-This is likely due to their willingness to pursue complex, riskier hand combinations that yield significant profit spikes in single games.
    ![win_rate comparison](plots/experiment_1/win_rate_comparison.png)

-3. The Fan distribution reveals a key distinction: at Fan value = 3, aggressive players exhibit a significantly higher win count.
-This outcome is likely driven by our simulation's design, as aggressive players are programmed to declare a win once they achieve the Fan_threshold of 3 or higher.
-Surprisingly, at the high end, specifically Fan value = 5, defensive players recorded five wins.
-We hypothesize that this result occurred because defensive players, when dealt exceptionally strong starting hands, capitalize on the high-Fan opportunities, leading them to outperform aggressive players at that specific upper limit.
+3. **Fan Distribution:** The fan distribution plot shows the frequency of wins at different fan values for each strategy.
+The title includes the total number of wins (strategy takers + neutral players).
+The plot reveals key distinctions in how each strategy achieves wins across different fan values.
    ![fan distribution](plots/experiment_1/fan_distribution.png)

 ---